UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 ## Interface

 The `makeRequest` method takes the service name and required data as parameters and performs the API request, the output is a sentence for the speech synthesiser to speak aloud to the user (with the relevant data included).

 -   This output is put onto an API response queue, which is then transferred to a queue maintained by the main controller of the app.

-`String makeRequest(String serviceName, HashMap<String, String> payload)`
+`String makeRequest(String serviceName, HashMap payload)`

 The recognised service names are: